kumatt/kuma-Plan/README.md

 WHY?
 There are too few gains to be gained in a day, and the goal is to be refocused every day

+- Edit in 9 july 2018，I hope to introduce the STAR rule to improve my plan

 > 项目

 # Tech-conclusion